Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/web_app.md

  - DisCatSharp
  - DisCatSharp.Hosting

-## Notes
+> [!IMPORTANT]
-Please be aware that this approach relies on Dependency Injection.
+ > Please be aware that this approach relies on Dependency Injection.
 You can either use one of Microsoft's default project templates for .Net Core Web App, or get a head start by using the
-`DisCatSharp.Hosting.ProjectTemplates` pack which contains a Bot Template to jumpstart your development.
+ > `DisCatSharp.Hosting.ProjectTemplates` pack which contains a Bot Template to jumpstart your development.
 If you do the latter, majority of this is done for you.

 # Bot.cs
 For the sake of example, create a new class called `Bot` which inherits from `DiscordHostedService`.
 You're welcome to replace `Bot` with whatever you want.

+> [!NOTE]
+ > If you want to host a variety of bots it is important to provide a custom name into the `base` constructor.
+This indicates the `Key` within `IConfiguration` that will be used for
+ > configuring your bot.

+### Default
+`DisCatSharp` is the default key used when configuring the bot.

 ```cs
 public class Bot : DiscordHostedService